M-arcus/cloudron-docs/knowledgebase/docs/apps/roundcube.md

 * Extract the plugin using the [Web terminal](apps/#web-terminal) into `/app/data/plugins`.

-* Change the ownership of the extracted plugin to `www-data`.
+* Change the ownership of the extracted plugin to `www-data` by running the command `chown -R www-data:www-data /app/data/plugins`.

 * Add the plugin to `$config['plugins']` in `/app/data/customconfig.php`:
 ```